 An endocrinologist is a specially trained doctor.
-Endocrinologists diagnose diseases that affect your glands.
+Endocrinologists diagnose diseases that affect your hormones.
 They know how to treat conditions that are often complex and involve many systems within your body.
 Your primary care doctor refers you to an endocrinologist when you have a problem with your endocrine system.

 Endocrinologists are trained to diagnose and treat hormone imbalances and problems by helping to restore the normal balance of hormones in your system.
 They take care of many conditions, including:

 Endocrinologists also conduct basic research to learn the way glands work, and clinical research to learn the best methods to treat patients with a hormone imbalance.
-Through research, endocrinologists develop new drugs and treatments for hormone problems.

 - Thyroid diseases